Dr. Portia Cole Serves as Guest Editor for the Health and Social Work Journal

 Continue reading →Read comments (0) Add CommentDr.
 Greer’s Manuscript on Professional Development for Mental Health Professionals Accepted by NASW Press

 April 10, 2025Dr.
 Cynthia Greer, Associate Professor of Counseling for Trinity Washington University’s School of Nursing and Health Professions (NHP), has had her manuscript accepted by the the peer-reviewed journal NASW Press.
-The article titled “Reimagining Professional Development for Mental Health Professionals: A Collaborative Approach to Achieve Mental Health Equity” discusses the professional development model that Dr. Greer developed with the support of Kaiser Permanente.
+Dr. Geer partnered with Dr. Monica Woodard, D.S.W., to develop the article titled “Reimagining Professional Development for Mental Health Professionals: A Collaborative Approach to Achieve Mental Health Equity” discusses the professional development model that Dr. Greer and Dr. Woodard developed with the support of Kaiser Permanente.
 The collaboratively designed model is currently being used for the Kaiser/Trinity Practitioner Scholars program, which provides professional development and continuing education for mental health professionals across disciplines.

-The manuscript is expected to appear in a special issue of Health and Social Work this upcoming Summer 2025.
+The manuscript is expected to appear in an issue of Health and Social Work this upcoming November 2025.
 Congratulations to Dr. Greer!

 Continue reading →Read comments (0) Add CommentTrinity’s Dr. Jamal Watson Moderates Panel, “DEI Under Attack: The Truth from the Frontlines of Academia”